Dyslexia curriculum and programs for schools

 Professional learning is non-negotiable

-Students with dyslexia need teachers that have a depth of knowledge and understanding about the structured literacy approach.
+Students with dyslexia need teachers with a depth of knowledge and understanding of the structured literacy approach.

 “Structured literacy teaching is the most effective approach for students who experience unusual difficulty learning to read and spell printed words.”
 (International Dyslexia Association)